Evidence-aware herbalism. Traditional knowledge meets modern curiosity.

 Traditional adaptogen from East Asian medicine with emerging evidence for muscle strength, liver support, and menopausal symptoms.
 Significant drug interactions and sex-dependent effects require careful consideration.

-- Skullcap Scutellaria lateriflora
+- Skullcap Scutellaria lateriflora (American) / S. baicalensis (Chinese)

 - St. John's Wort Hypericum perforatum